 83 Running Captions for Instagram

-Running is a solid form of exercise that builds healthy hearts and lungs, and it’s addictive for its adherents.
-No sport takes more patience or dedication, but running is accessible to anyone with a pair of sneakers and some streets or trails to run on.
-Be sure to bring plenty of water, and be sure to bring your camera so you can get some great selfies of yourself tearing it up on the track.
-Once you have those snaps, you’ll want to have some clever or meaningful captions as well, so that you can share your victories with your Instagram followers.
+While you’re out running through the city streets or a forest pathway, you’ll want to make sure you bring plenty of water and your phone to capture some snaps.
+Once you have those photos, you’ll want to have some clever or meaningful captions as well, so that you can share your victories with your Instagram followers.
 Next time you share a shot of yourself tearing down the track or jogging through the woods, pick a caption that expresses your passion.
 Let everyone know that you’re a runner, and you mean business.

 (Is hanging out at the lake more your style?
 Check out our list of lake captions for Instagram, or if winter sports are your jam, our list of winter captions for Instagram has what you need.
 And of course, if you’re more into the gridiron, our list of football captions has you covered!)